Summary

 Essential Question(s)

 What is a computer program?
-Why do computers need programs?
-What do I need to know to write a computer program?
+Why do computer robots need programs?
+What do I need to know to write a program?
 Why is the sequence of instructions important?

 Snapshot